 Digital Emigration

-Reading the map
+Reading the dependency map

 Think in layers from bottom to top:

-2. Identity & trust (accounts, authentication, recovery)
+2. Identity & trust - accounts, authentication, recovery paths

-4. Apps & workflows (mail, notes, browser, chat, books)
+4. Apps & workflows - email, notes, browser, chat, ebooks

-5. Sharing & distribution (who else you must interoperate with)
+5. Sharing & distribution - who else you must interoperate with

 My dependency map